What to do in Barbados?

 Discover Bridgetown

-To be honest, Bridgetown didn’t win us over right away.
-While there are lively streets like the famous Broad Street, the rest doesn’t stand out.
+To be honest, Bridgetown did not win us over right away.
+While there are lively streets, such as the famous Broad Street, the rest did not really stand out to us.
 We spent a morning casually wandering through the streets.

 Many people visit Barbados for its beautiful beaches.
-The island boasts gorgeous, white sandy shores.
+The island has gorgeous white sandy shores.
 However, there are a couple of things to keep in mind.

-Firstly, there’s something unique about the island: the west and most of the south coast are fully developed, featuring luxury hotels, residences, and restaurants.
-Initially, it might seem a bit expensive and frankly uninteresting.
-In contrast, the less developed and wilder east coast offers a different experience, though with fewer beaches.
+First, there is something quite specific about the island: the west coast and most of the south coast are highly developed, with luxury hotels, residences, and restaurants.
+At first, it can feel a bit expensive and, frankly, not very interesting.
+In contrast, the less developed and wilder east coast offers a very different experience, although there are fewer beaches where swimming is easy.

-Secondly, your experience depends on the time of your visit.
+Second, your experience will also depend on when you visit.
 In April 2023, we encountered a significant amount of sargassum on the beaches.
-Sadly, the east coast was nearly impassable due to seaweed.
-While we could play with the children on the beach, swimming was impossible.
-It’s a pity because we glimpsed some genuinely untamed and beautiful spots.
-Without the seaweed, these places must be truly magnificent.
+Sadly, the east coast was almost inaccessible in places because of the seaweed.
+We could still play with the kids on the beach, but swimming was impossible.
+It was a shame because we caught glimpses of some genuinely wild and beautiful spots.
+Without the seaweed, these places must be magnificent.

-We explored the west coast in more detail, and it’s fortunate that the most beautiful beaches are there.
-The only challenge is finding beach access, which isn’t easy initially if you’re unfamiliar with the area.
-It took us several days to discover how to get free access to these magnificent beaches.
+We explored the west coast in more detail, and fortunately, that is where many of the most beautiful beaches are.
+The only challenge is finding beach access, which is not always easy at first if you do not know the area.
+It took us several days to figure out how to access these magnificent beaches for free.
 In the end, you need to keep your eyes open and look for signs that say “Public Access Beach.”
-While the beaches in Barbados are still public, many people have privatized access to a significant portion of them.
-In our view, this is a real shame as it diminishes some of the charm of the place, although we acknowledge that some beaches are sublime.
+While the beaches in Barbados are public, access to a large number of them has effectively been limited by private developments.
+In our view, this is a real shame, as it takes away some of the charm of the place, even though we have to admit that some beaches are absolutely beautiful.

-Considering writing a comprehensive guide to all the Barbados beaches we visited.
-Meanwhile, here are some worth exploring:
+I am considering writing a full guide to all the Barbados beaches we visited.
+In the meantime, here are a few worth exploring:

 - East Coast: Bathsheba Park, Bath Beach, Cove Bay